contactandyc/another-c-library/1_getting_started.md

 Success!
 You are now ready to continue with the rest of the examples in the book.
 ```

 If an error occurs, use your favorite search engine and copy and paste the error and search for it.
-This wasn't possible when I began writing software, but today, most errors are common.
-It's likely that the answer will exist on sites like stackoverflow.com.
+The answer will likely exist on sites like stackoverflow.com.
+These Internet resources did not exist when I began writing software.
+However, today, most errors are common.
 Just beware that the answers may be wrong, so you may need to look over a few answers.
-This project depends upon gcc and make.
-Once they are installed repeat the commands above (repeated below) until you get the Success! message.
+This project depends upon `gcc` and `make`.
+Post-installation, repeat the commands above (repeated below) until you get the "Success!" message.

-If you've changed directories, then you will need to rerun this.
+If you have changed directories, then you will need to rerun this.
 ```bash
 cd $stla/illustrations/1_getting_started/1_test_setup
 ```

-Run this command and if you get the message afterwards, you will be good to go.
+Run this command, and if you get the message afterward, you will be good to go.
 ```bash
 make
 ```